chazzka/clanekcathedral/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/mean1.svg)
 > Figure X - Mean of the given dataset with anomalies.

-Although this may look positive on the first glance, several problems arise.
+Although this may look positive at first glance, several problems arise.
 The initial one is with the automated distinction.
-When the dataset is polluted with anomalies in close to 1:1 ratio, even for human it is close to impossible to differentiate anomalies and regular observation.
+When the dataset is polluted with anomalies in close to a 1:1 ratio, even for humans, it is nearly impossible to differentiate anomalies and regular observation.
-The second problem brings up when anomalies are not present at all, making mean method unusable.
+The second problem arises when anomalies are not present at all, making the mean method unusable.
-Figure X shows the mean method when used on the dataset polluted by very little anomalies.
+Figure X shows the mean method used on the dataset polluted by very few anomalies.
-Obviously, if the dataset contained no anomalies at all, the result would become even more deficient.
+The result would become even more deficient if the dataset contained no anomalies.

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/mean2.svg)
 > Figure X - Mean of the given dataset with little to zero anomalies.